yozerpp/e-commerce-backend/README.md

 - javax libraries for various utilities

 Additionally, the project includes a homemade EntityManager-like class for database interactions, located at `beans/DbContext`.

-## Known Issues
-### Cache Incoherency
-Elements in the enpoints that return a list of resources won't reflect changes if one of their associated resource is changed, this is because a lack of mapping between the search cache and... anything else really.